Crom Cruach: Literary references

 This incident figures prominently in medieval legends about St. Patrick, although it does not appear in his own writings, nor in the two 7th century biographies by Muirchu and Tírechán.
 However J.B.
-Bury, infers that there is a missing passage in Tírechán about Crom Cruaich; L. Bieler, who edited the two biographies, is non-committal on the point.
+Bury, infers that there is a missing passage in Tírechán about Crom Cruaich; Ludwig Bieler, who edited the two biographies, is non-committal on the point.

 In the 9th century Tripartite Life of Saint Patrick the deity is called Cenn Cruach, and his cult image consists of a central figure covered with gold and silver, surrounded by twelve bronze figures.
 When Patrick approaches it he raises his crozier, the central figure falls face-down, with the imprint of the crozier left in it, and the surrounding figures sink into the earth.
 The "demon" who inhabits the image appears, but Patrick curses him and casts him to hell.
 Jocelin's 12th century Life and Acts of St. Patrick tells much the same story.
 Here the god is called Cenncroithi, interpreted as "the head of all gods", and when his image falls the silver and gold covering it crumble to dust, with the imprint of the crozier left on bare stone.